AutoScreencast/create-reagent-app/README.md

 - `node_modules` folder and contents
 - `yarn.lock` or `package-lock.json` file

-Note that you will need to run `yarn install` or `npm install` again before starting the app.

 #### Yarn

 ```
-yarn clean
+yarn nuke
 ```

 #### npm

 ```
-npm run clean
+npm run nuke
 ```

+Note that after this operation you will need to run `yarn install` or `npm install` again before starting the app, to re-install the dependencies.